oversword/super-small-state-machine/README.md

 Nodes are executables or actions

+There are three phases: execute, perform, proceed

+An executable results in an action

 Actions are performed on the state

-It then proceeds to the next node
+Then we proceed to the next node

 The state is made of properties

 The state may be given special system symbols containing execution information

-Machines have multiple stages, refered to by strings or symbols
+Machines have multiple stages, refered to by strings

+Machines have multiple interrupts, refered to by symbols

 Sequences have multiple indexes, refered to by numbers